Single on Valentine's Day? Here's how you can spread the love around

 Love for community

 If you love children, why not volunteer with your local Girl or Boy Scout troop?
 If you love animals, volunteer at a nearby animal shelter.
-If you support a charity, participate in its events.

 For help finding organizations to partner with, go to volunteermatch.com.